By Mark Bingeman | May 23, 2017

 Global IP traffic has been significantly increasing over the last few years and is anticipated to continue to increase into the future.
 Here are a few highlights from Cisco’s VNI June 2016 report.i

 - Annual global IP traffic will have passed passed the zettabyte threshold by the end of 2016 (we'll need to wait for the 2017 report to verify if this happened) and will reach 2.3 zettabytes per year by 2020

 - Global IP traffic will increase threefold over the next 5 years

 - Over half of all IP traffic will originate with non-PC devices by 2020

-- Traffic from wireless and mobile devices will account for two-third of total IP traffic by 2020
+- Traffic from wireless and mobile devices will account for two-thirds of total IP traffic by 2020

-- Broadband speed will nearly double by 2020 compared with 2015 speeds
+- Broadband speeds will nearly double by 2020 compared with 2015 speeds

 - Globally, IP video traffic will be 82 percent of all IP traffic by 2020